Islandora-Collaboration-Group/ISLE/docs/07_appendices/editing-the-hosts-file.md

    * Open a terminal on the local laptop

    * Enter: `sudo nano /etc/hosts`
-     * _For endusers familiar with editing files on the command line, vim or alternative tools can be used in lieu of nano_
+     * _For endusers familiar with editing files on the command line, vim, emacs or alternative tools can be used in lieu of nano_

    * Enter the laptop enduser password